Andréa Aguiar

 Each Fellow provides a detailed bio which are then shared with Mentors.
 Each Mentor chooses their top 3 Fellows that they would care to work with.
 The Mentors also provide bios which are shared with Fellows, and they choose their top 3 Mentors.

 Every effort is made to pair top choices.
 Unfortunately, you may not receive any of your top 3.
-The committee diligently reviews requests, bios and industries/businesses to make sure matches are a good fit.
+The committee diligently reviews requests, bios, and industries/businesses to make sure matches are a good fit.
 Switching mentors is not an option.

 Yes!
 Meeting with your cohort outside of planned programming is highly encouraged.